Foster Sarell, nation's No. 1 offensive lineman, commits to Stanford over UW

-The Graham-Kapowsin High School star had offers from virtually every major program in the country.
+The Graham-Kapowsin High School star, ranked as the No. 1 offensive line recruit in the country, had offers from virtually every major program in the country.

 Foster Sarell, the nation’s top-ranked offensive lineman, announced his intention to sign with Stanford, turning down a chance to stay close to home and play for the Huskies.